joereynolds/sql-lint/docs/_build/html/_sources/files/troubleshooting.md.txt

 ## I'm not seeing any warnings

-Run `sql-lint -f your-file` and it will display the exception.
+Run `sql-lint your-file` and it will display the exception.
 Add the `-v` flag for more information.

 ## It's telling me there's a syntax error when there's clearly not.